nicoalba/spectro-assignment/writing-assignment.md

   Warning  Failed          2m                  kubelet  Error: ImagePullBackOff
 ```

-The image can't be pulled.
-Verify:
+In this example, the image can't be pulled.
+Things you would verify:

 - Image name/tag exists and is spelled correctly
 - Registry credentials/Secret on the ServiceAccount